samiam567/apgraphicslib/src/apgraphicslib/Documentation/README.txt

 All of the time control is done in Object_draw.doUpdate();
-Recursion is used in the method LegendOfJavaRunner.setRoomPPSizeRecursive() to traverse the binary tree of rooms
+Recursion is used in the method LegendOfJavaRunner.setRoomPPSizeRecursive() to traverse the binary tree of rooms Putting textures on 3D models is done in Physics_3DTexturedPolygon.setTexture() and its related methods

 ----------------
 Cool Classes:
 ----------------
-Vector3D (duh)
+Physics_3DPolygon a 3D render of points
+Physics_3DTexturedPolygon A polygon that a texture can be applied to.
+Also supports Perspective viewing (See paint method) Vector3D (duh)
 Timer (Used for the JumpBack ability in LOJ)